ethpandaops/ethereum-package/docs/architecture.md

 ------------------------------------
 The main function is the module's entrypoint, where parameters are received from the user, lower-level calls are made, and a response is returned.

-[Package I/O][package-io]
+[Module I/O][module-io]
 -----------------------
-This particular package has many configuration options (see the "Configuration" section in the README for the full list of values).
-These are passed in as a JSON-serialized string, and arrive to the package's main function via the `input_args` variable.
+This particular module has many configuration options (see the "Configuration" section in the README for the full list of values).
+These are passed in as a JSON-serialized string, and arrive to the module's main function via the `input_args` variable.
 The process of setting defaults, overriding them with the user's desired options, and validating the resulting config object requires some space in the codebase.
-All this logic happens inside the `package_io` directory, so you'll want to visit this directory if you want to:
+All this logic happens inside the `module_io` directory, so you'll want to visit this directory if you want to:

-- View or change parameters that the package can receive
+- View or change parameters that the module can receive
-- Change the default values of package parameters
+- Change the default values of module parameters
-- View or change the validation logic that the package applies to configuration parameters
+- View or change the validation logic that the module applies to configuration parameters
-- View or change the properties that the package passes back to the user after execution is complete
+- View or change the properties that the module passes back to the user after execution is complete

 [Static Files][static-files]
 ----------------------------